dasmiq/passim/README.md

 ## Quotations of Reference Texts

 The reference text format is a unique citation, followed by a tab and some text:

 	urn:cts:englishLit:shakespeare.ham:1.1.6	You come most carefully upon your hour. urn:cts:englishLit:shakespeare.ham:1.1.7	'Tis now struck twelve; get thee to bed, Francisco.

-This program treats citations as unparsed, atomic strings, though URNs in a standard scheme, such as there CTS citations used here, are encouraged.
+This program treats citations as unparsed, atomic strings, though URNs in a standard scheme, such as the CTS citations used here, are encouraged.

 ## License